 Teddy Bear Cholla Cactus

-Design Ideas: A shrubby or tree-like cactus with golden spines that glow in sunlight.
-Plant in a natural setting with gravel, large rocks, and wildflowers like poppies and lupine, along with desert shrubs and perennials such as globemallow and brittlebush.
+It grows to about 6 feet tall and up to 4 feet wide.
+The blooms of this plant are yellowish-green.
+Plant it in a natural setting with gravel, large rocks, and wildflowers like poppies and lupine, along with desert shrubs and perennials such as globemallow and brittlebush.